MatulaDesign/lumberyard-react-doomsday/README.md

 ## Doomsday component

 \<Doomsday/> is a \<div> wrapper around logic based on `dayjs`.
 The component gives you a bunch of ways of displaying the date.
-Each time-unit (eg. month, minute, etc.) is separate from the rest and works independently.
+Each unit of time (eg. month, minute, etc.) is separate from the rest and works independently.

 ### Props

 All `<Doomsday/>` props are optional, however, bear in mind that this component has only bare minimum of styling.
 You can use `style`, `className` or any other popular CSS-in-JS solution to style it.
-DoomsdayProps are extended by
+[DoomsdayProps](#doomsdayprops) are extended by \<div>'s native props, so whatever \<div> takes, so does \<Doomsday/>

 Default styles of the component can be overwritten.